ScrippsDC/neglectedBridges/README.md

 * Count the number of bridges: 14,570
 * Count the number of states: 50 states + DC + Puerto Rico (52 total)
 * Sum the ridership ('ADT_029'): 46,587,345
-* Sum the costs of improvement ('TOTAL_IMP_COST_096', replacing NaNs): $97,366,070,000
+* Sum the costs of improvement ('TOTAL_IMP_COST_096', treating NaNs as $0): $97,366,070,000

 ## Graphics
-The interactive map in the web story maps the bridges in final by their coordinates in the 2022 data in infobridge (`data/infobridge/NBI_2022_Poor.txt`), joined by the same unique identifier we constructed in the ETL step (column "ID").
+The interactive map in the web story maps the bridges in final by their coordinates in the 2022 data in infobridge (`data/infobridge/NBI_2022_Poor.txt`), joined by the same unique identifier we constructed in the ETL step (column 'ID').

 For the following cases, the 2022 coordinates were clearly outside of the United States, and we manually replaced the coordinates with data from previous years:
 * https://infobridge.fhwa.dot.gov/Data/BridgeDetail/23743484